The best way to do business money transfer to Canada from the US

 The SWIFT payment network works with over 10,000 financial institutions around the world to provide a consistent and reliable method of transferring business money.
 SWIFT will first create a payment order for your transfer.
 It’s then sent through several financial institutions before arriving at its destination.

-Businesses choose SWIFT because they want to continue working with the same bank to maintain their relationship with them.
-And the process of sending SWIFT payments is quite simple, too.
+Businesses choose SWIFT because they want to continue working with the same bank to maintain their relationship with it.
+The process of sending SWIFT payments is quite simple, too.

 However, there are a couple of drawbacks to SWIFT that you should consider before choosing this method for your transfers to Canada.